MichaelMar7/COMPSCI235-Assignment/checklist-notes.md

 - [ ] The ***new cool feature!*** for **A**

 - [ ] and a 2-3 page report of that feature for **A+**

+### Web layout review notes

+- Top Tracks and Album look different (Track horizontal, Albums vertical)?
+    - For space for the main content block
+    - Maybe put them on same bar?
+- The links are alright.
+You can have a blueprint/page for Home, blueprint/page for Authentication, combining the register, login, and logout, a blueprint/page for browsing tracks and albums (maybe two blueprints for each).
+Since you have a liked tracks link, maybe we should have a profile page (that could be our *cool feature* if that counts) containing reviews and liked tracks.
+    - So blueprint for Home, Tracks/Album Browsing (maybe two blueprints?), Authentication, Profile?
+- Should be actually browser for album since that wasn't in the requirements?
+- Needs a main content block